zegal/sfdt-utils/README.md

-# sfdt-utils

-`Util functions for working with SFDT objects`
+# sfdt-utils - Util functions for working with SFDT objects

-Working with SFDT is hard and the JS API from SF provides us the basics to do that.
+Working with SFDT is hard and the JS API from SF provides us only the basics to do that.

 Here we have compiled a group of utils so that we can easily do some more advanced things.

+There are two groups of functions:

+1. Operations on SFDT objects directly, eg: toggleBookmark
+2. Batched calls to the document editor API, eg: hasBookmark

 ## Usage: